Aigle Azur: Since 2001

-On 22 January 2019, Aigle Azur announced it would launch a regular route to Kiev by 18 April 2019.
+On 22 January 2019, Aigle Azur announced it would launch a regular route to Kyiv by 18 April 2019.

 French businessman Gerard Houa – who controls around 20% of the carrier – tried to take control but was rejected by HNA Group and David Neeleman.

 After that, the carrier was placed under the control of a temporary administrator on 27 August 2019 at the request of its president.

 Bankruptcy and liquidation

 Aigle Azur filed for bankruptcy and was placed in receivership on 2 September 2019, while it continued to operate flights.
 Flights to Mali, Brazil and Portugal were suspended as of 5 September, and ticket sales ceased for all flights after 10 September.
 Later on 5 September, the receiver decided to suspend all flights as of the evening of 6 September, citing the company's financial situation and operational difficulties.

 A deadline of 9 September was set for takeover offers.
 Aigle Azur's 9,800 slots at Orly are reportedly of particular interest; the slots cannot be purchased directly, however, only via a takeover of the company.
 In total, 14 takeover offers were received.
 Confirmed bids to take over a significant proportion of assets were received from Air France, Groupe Dubreuil (owners of Air Caraïbes and French Bee) and Lu Azur (owned by former shareholder Gerard Houa).
 Expressions of interest primarily for activities at Orly were received from EasyJet, Vueling and other unnamed bidders.

 A commercial court hearing on 16 September gave bidders until 18 September to submit revised proposals.
 A joint bid from Air France and Groupe Dubreuil was deemed by trade unions to offer the best conditions for personnel, though legal problems relating to the conditions on which personnel would be transferred to the new owner remained to be resolved.
 The receivership period was extended until 27 September to allow negotiations to continue.
 None of the bids proved viable, and the airline was formally liquidated by the commercial court on 27 September 2019.